evolutionsoftswiss/alpha-zero-learning/alpha-zero-adversary-learning/README.md

 ## Implement your own new board game
 You need at least the following to implement your own new game and perform trainings.

-1. Provide a subclass of [Game.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/alpha-zero-adversary-learning/src/main/java/ch/evolutionsoft/rl/Game.java)
+1. Provide a subclass of [Game.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/alpha-zero-adversary-learning/src/main/java/ch/evolutionsoft/rl/Game.java) like [TicTacToe.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/tic-tac-toe/src/main/java/ch/evolutionsoft/rl/tictactoe/TicTacToe.java)
 2. Design a ComputationGraph, potentially a convolution residual net, adapted to the game complexity.
 3. Provide an adapted [AdversaryLearningConfiguration.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/alpha-zero-adversary-learning/src/main/java/ch/evolutionsoft/rl/AdversaryLearningConfiguration.java) to configure parameters of the training.
 4. Put 1.-3. together in a main method and let the computer learn the game